Pirates of the Caribbean: On Stranger Tides: Theatrical

 On January 6, 2010, Disney announced that the film would be released in the United States and Canada on May 20, 2011, following Columbia Pictures' announcement of a delay in the Spider-Man reboot and Paramount Pictures slating Thor for May 6, 2011.
-The film was released in IMAX 3-D, as well as traditional 2D and IMAX 3-D format, with Dolby 7.1 surround sound.
-This film was also the first film to be released in the 4DX motion theaters in Mexico and in the Western Hemisphere, featuring strobe lights, tilting seats, blowing wind and fog and odor effects.
-It is available exclusively at select Cinépolis cinemas.

 The world premiere of On Stranger Tides was on May 7, 2011, at a premium ticket screening at Disneyland in Anaheim, California, home of the original Pirates of the Caribbean ride that inspired the film series.
 Many of the film's stars were in attendance.
 Two other early screenings followed, one in Moscow on May 11, and another during the Cannes International Film Festival on May 14.
 The international release dates fell within May 18 and 20, with opening dates in the United Kingdom on May 18, in Australia on May 19, and in North America on May 20.
 The film was released on a then-record 402 IMAX screens, 257 screens in North America, and 139 in other territories.
 The total number of theaters was 4,155 in North America and 18,210 worldwide.
 For the film's release in the United States, On Stranger Tides received a PG-13 rating by the Motion Picture Association of America for "intense sequences of action/adventure violence, some frightening images, sensuality and innuendo"; marking it the first Walt Disney Pictures film to be rated PG-13 for sexual content.